 - Management task

-Each team will be presented by a ‘live’ Action for Children charity case study based on the event theme for the year prior to the event start.
+Each team will be presented by a ‘live’ case study based on the event theme for the year prior to the event start.

 In parallel to the adventure race, teams must complete this task within a set time period and submit it by by Saturday evening.
 Information on how to submit the task will be provided in event rules sent to each team captain and there will be allocated time and space available for teams to work on their tasks on Friday afternoon at the start of the event between 2pm and 5pm.

-Coordinated by the Team Enabler, teams need to analyse, formulate and propose a strategic solution for a management issue within the charity.
+Coordinated by the Team Enabler, teams need to analyse, formulate and propose a strategic solution for a management issue posed by the case study.

 The submitted entries will then be scored by a partner business school who will award scores which will affect how many minutes are taken from each team’s final challenge.